fastai/course-v3/files/dl-2019/notes/notes-1-1.md

 # Lesson 1: Image classification

-You can click the blue arrow buttons on the left and right panes to hide them and make more room for the video.
+You can click the grey arrow buttons next to the left and right panes to hide them and make more room for the video.
 You can search the transcript using the text box at the bottom.
 Scroll down this page for links to many useful resources.
 If you have any other suggestions for links, edits, or anything else, you'll find an "edit" link at the bottom of this (and every) notes panel.

 ## Overview